CU-ESIIL/Summit_group_2026_16/docs/index.md

     - If you turn off 'Instructions' then you will only see the page content for public display.

-# Team 16 Home: A Conversational Interface for Exploring Multimodel Forest Science Data
+# Team 16: A Conversational Interface for Exploring Multimodel Forest Science Data

 !!! note "Day 1 directions"
     Change the title to the name of your project.